-In September 2022, Pearl Meyer again reviewed the peer group of companies for continued appropriateness.
-The criteria used to develop this peer group was the same as the previous year, as adjusted for our new organizational size and market capitalization.
-This criterion resulted in the following peer group of 24 companies used to make compensation decisions for 2023:
+In December 2023, Pearl Meyer again reviewed the peer group of companies for continued appropriateness.
+The criteria used to develop this peer group was similar to the previous year, adjusted for our change in market capitalization and anticipated operating changes.
+It also included new criteria based on therapeutic focus and cash balance.
+This criterion resulted in the following peer group of 20 companies used to make compensation decisions for 2024: